 Do you teach Russian as a foreign, second, or heritage language?
 Do you employ fun and engaging strategies instead of or in addition to a textbook that have your students beg for more Russian?
 Please consider submitting a proposal for a chapter or a case study in the edited volume Russian as a Foreign Language: Dynamic Teaching for Dynamic Times.
 We would like to hear from various fields and backgrounds of Russian language instruction.
 Language of publication: English; 1,500 to 5,000 words + references and appendices.

-Continue reading “Call for Submissions: Teaching Russian as a Foreign Language”
+Continue reading “CFP: Teaching Russian as a Foreign Language”

 Deadline: May 31, 2021

 Costellazioni.
 Peer-reviewed Journal of Languages and Literatures.
 Volume 23 (Expected publication date: February 2024)

 Call for papers: Literature and State Repression in Russia, Central, and Eastern Europe

 Editor: Andrea Gullotta, Lecturer in Russian, University of Glasgow